FAQs for PHIL101 (Professor Margolis) —updated May 2025

 These are independent courses.
 You needn't take them in order, and there is no expectation that you will take both.

-The main difference between these is that 004 always meets as one large class, whereas 001 has a regular Friday discussion session that is capped at 20-25 students so that you can have the benefits of a small class experience in context of the course.
-If you sign up for 001, make sure you sign up for one of the designated discussion sessions (L01-L05).
+The main difference between these is that 002 always meets as one large class, whereas 001 has a regular Friday discussion session that is capped at 20-25 students so that you can have the benefits of a small class experience in context of the course.
+If you sign up for 001, make sure you sign up for one of the designated discussion sessions: L01-L05.

 Q: Which days are in person?

-Yes.
-You shouldn't sign up for this course if you aren't planning to attend the synchronous meetings.
+Yes!
+You should not sign up for this course if you are unable to attend the synchronous meetings.

 Q: What are the course objectives?